dliangthinks/helloreader/readme.md

     - Implements 'Next Page' navigation via JavaScript listening for the Right Arrow key within the browser.
     - Opens the generated HTML file in the default web browser.
 - **Status:** Initial proof-of-concept.

-### `title extraction`
-- **Framework:** None (Script)
-- **Functionality:**
-    - A utility script, not a reader application.
-    - Fetches content from a hardcoded `piaotia.com` URL.
-    - Uses `BeautifulSoup` to parse the HTML.
-    - Specifically targets the `<h1>` tag to extract the book title, chapter title, and book URL.
-    - Prints the extracted information to the console.
-- **Status:** Likely an experiment or tool for extracting metadata, separate from the reader applications.

-## Overall Purpose

-The primary goal seems to be creating a desktop application to read novels from `piaotia.com` chapter by chapter, providing a cleaner reading experience than the website itself and handling navigation.
-The project evolved through different technical approaches: basic HTML generation, wxPython GUI, and finally Toga GUI.